jadecobra/python_tdd_exercises/source/how_to/exception_handling/index.rst

 how to handle Exceptions
 #################################################################################

-When an :ref:`error<errors>` happens in Python_, an :ref:`Exception<errors>` is raised to break execution of the program, this means nothing past the line that caused it will run.
+When an :ref:`error<errors>` happens in Python_, an :ref:`Exception<errors>` is raised to stop the program, this means nothing past the line that caused the :ref:`error<errors>` will run.

-It is useful because there is a problem to be solved to continue as expected, and it can be a pain when it causes the program to stop early.
+It is useful because there is a problem that must be solved for the program to continue, and it is a problem when it causes the program to stop early.

-What if I want it to run even with errors?
+What if I want the program to run even with errors?
 I might want to give messages to the user who does not care about or understand the details of the error.

-:ref:`Exception<errors>` Handling is a way to deal with this, it allows programs to make decisions when an :ref:`error<errors>` happens.
+:ref:`Exception<errors>` Handling is a way to deal with this, it allows programs to do something different when an :ref:`error<errors>` happens.

-The following tests cover how to handle :ref:`Errors(Exceptions)<errors>` in :ref:`tests<how to test that an Exception is raised>` and in :ref:`programs<how to handle Exceptions in programs>`
+These tests show how to handle :ref:`Errors(Exceptions)<errors>` in :ref:`tests<how to test that an Exception is raised>` and in :ref:`programs<how to handle Exceptions in programs>`

 .. toctree::
   :titlesonly: